 The key here is to farm a lot; you can even not kill anyone, but the more you farm, before you can get your items.
 This is the most difficult phase for Illaoi since she can get OOM like a mage, so you have to manage how many skills you use in lane.
 Farming with your Harsh Lesson is the most mana-efficient way, but it's position dependent too (that's why the tentacle positioning is so important); farming with your Tentacle Smash let you farm wherever the wave is, but you consume more mana than you think.
 If you go OOM, go hyper-defensive and wait for the mana to regenerate.
 Before level 6 look only for poking and trading, try to kill your enemy only if he's really low; after level 6, you can go for the kill whenever you want, just be careful (again) to not go OOM.
 One of the saddest feelings when playing Illaoi is using Leap of Faith and go OOM while you are trying to kill your opponent.
 Just don't exaggerate with the mana, you absolutely need it.

-Your mid game starts with your first full item ( The Black Cleaver or Essence Reaver).
-Your focus it's still to farm, but with your first item it will be a lot easier: now your Tentacle Smash clears the caster minions and the melee ones die with one more AA.
+Your mid game starts with your first full item ( Black Cleaver or Death's Dance).
+Your focus is still to farm, but with your first item it will be a lot easier: now your Tentacle Smash clears the caster minions and the melee ones die with one more AA.
 Your mana problems are getting smaller, so you can play a bit more aggressively, but remember that you can still go OOM with enough spamming.
 Use Test of Spirit as much as you can to poke your enemy, ward off every incoming gank and maybe look to roam mid (not the best choice, but you can still do it); this is the time to win your lane.

 - disruptor: your Leap of Faith can both start a fight and divide and scatter the enemy team.
 The damage that it can do is really high and your teammates can exploit this division to kill individually every enemy.
 Test of Spirit can be even used to damage and slow enemies, letting your faster teammates get to them and finish the work.